akankshalamba1/stock-analysis/README.md

 - **Time consuming and expensive**: In real life scenerios it could be a time consuming and expensive method as instead of creating a new code we are refactoring an old code.
 It will include finding ways to edit and modify the code in a way that it becomes less complex without effecting the outcome, it could be tricky sometimes and might include spending hours in editing the code.
 Rather than starting a new one.

 ### How do these pros and cons apply to refactoring the orignal VBA script?
+The orignal code script uses an array tickers(11) to run through all the tickers from 0 to 11 and stored the value in Ticker i.e Ticker = tickers(i), in orignal script we used nested for loops:

+> For i = 0 to 11

+to loop through different tickers

+and

+> For j = 2 to RowCount

+to loop over all the rows of the worksheets.
+At the end we used anther for loop to set the cell color for vbgreen"green" and vbred"red" in case of "positive" and "negetive" results respectively

-The orignal VBA script provided in this challeneg is missing few steps like creating of the output arrays, creating for loops
+in VBA script provided in this challeneg is missing few steps like creating of the output arrays, creating for loops